stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/bookmarkstart/_index.md

 ---
+title: Aspose::Words::BookmarkStart class
-title: BookmarkStart
+linktitle: BookmarkStart
 second_title: Aspose.Words for C++ API Reference
-description: Represents a start of a bookmark in a Word document.
-To learn more, visit the  documentation article.
+description: Aspose::Words::BookmarkStart class.
+Represents a start of a bookmark in a Word document.
+To learn more, visit the  documentation article in C++.
 type: docs
 weight: 66
 url: /cpp/aspose.words/bookmarkstart/